 A recent series of articles about Palestinian-American political activist Linda Sarsour startled many in feminist and Jewish circles, me being one of them.
 In these articles, Sarsour states that feminism and Zionism are incompatible.
-[For Mayim’s most recent comment on this subject, see below for embedded Facebook post or click here.]
+I responded on Facebook, but I also wanted to write out my thoughts here.

 Sarsour said, “There is no country in this world that is immune to violating human rights.
 You can’t be a feminist in the United States and stand up for the rights of the American woman and then say that you don’t want to stand up for the rights of Palestinian women in Palestine.”
 (Check out this interview with Sarsour in The Nation.)